blainekasten/coflux/README.md

 in those situations.

 > **NOTE**
-> Idaelly, this will be handled through the babel transform.
+> Future, this will be managed behind the scenes through the babel transform.

 ```js
 wrap(Component, {